How to Replace the Brake Discs on a Polaris Sportsman

 Step 4.
 Remove the cotter pin.

-PRO TIP: If the cotter pin is fused to the axle bolt, use penetrating fluid and pliers to remove the pin.
+PRO TIP: If the cotter pin is fused to the axle bolt, use penetrating fluid, a hammer and pliers to remove the pin.

 Step 5.
 Loosen and remove the axle bolt with a 27mm socket.